 Here's an example of a search for the most engaged tweets from Social Media Examiner:

-Whether it’s an account name, username, keyword or a hashtag, you can use SmarterQueue to see what type of content is being engaged with the most – and then use that information to share it or to create your own content.
+Whether it's an account name, username, keyword or a hashtag, you can use SmarterQueue to see what type of content is being engaged with the most (on your own platform or another brand or business you want to share content from).
+Then use that information to share it or to create your own content.

 You can also filter your searches by content type.
 You can even bookmark your favourite sources to use again.

-This is something that was missing with Edgar – being able to find content to share from other sources.
-I love this feature on SmarterQueue – the search function is awesome.
+This is something that was missing with Meet Edgar – being able to find content to share from other sources.
+I love this feature on SmarterQueue – the search function is awesome and makes it a great Meet Edgar alternative.

 As well as Facebook, Twitter, and LinkedIn (Pinterest is apparently coming), SmarterQueue allows you to schedule your posts for Instagram.